vikatgen/learn-javascript-guide-for-myself/.history/javascript-concepts_20200406233505.md

 - [ ] Keyword _this_.
 - [ ] The power of Functions.
 (Functions are first class => Closures.)
 - [ ] Programming type - The Namespace / Module Pattern.
 - [ ] Javascript Reference vs Primitive values/types.
-(Mutable and immutable values).

 [Back to homepage](/README.md)